jeetsukumaran/obsidian-focus-tracker/README.md

 # Focus Tracker

+## Synopsis

 Track and align your focus!

 ![image](https://github.com/jeetsukumaran/obsidian-focus-tracker/assets/26183/4e7343d0-c1ad-49e1-a077-1e0ec48dc135)

+Focus Tracker helps you:
+- Track effort and attention across multiple projects and activities
+- Review past focus patterns to identify gaps and successes
+- Plan and direct future attention to align with your goals
+- Maintain awareness of project engagement over time

-## Synopsis
+## Overview

 ### What

-Based on[Habit Tracker 21](https://github.com/zoreet/habit-tracker), but adapted for tracking past focus, attention, and effort, and help in directing focus and energy so as to better align with the directions you want to go.
+Track your past and plan your future focus, attention, efforts, and activities so as to better align with the directions you want to go.

 ### Why